 The Eastgate Clock: This Victorian turret clock is listed as a historic landmark and something that you need to see in Chester.
-As one of the main symbols of this area, the clock offers the perfect point of reflection in the town center.
+As one of the main symbols of this area, the clock offers the perfect point of reflection in the town centre.

-Grosvenor museum: This museum area places together a galley of local Chester history as well as a number of revolving exhibitions.
+Grosvenor Museum: This museum area places together a galley of local Chester history as well as a number of revolving exhibitions.
 The majority of what is showcased here is local art and beautiful silver.

-The Roman Amphitheatre: Free entry to this attraction will help you see the largest roman amphitheatre in Britain with regular renactments through the summer.
+The Roman Amphitheatre: Free entry to this attraction will help you see the largest roman amphitheatre in Britain with regular reenactments through the summer.
 This is an attraction not to be missed during the summer months!

 Keep some of these top ideas in mind when you are in Chester.
 Each of these could be an excellent event during your time here!